Sheri Mignano Crawford Chronicles a Great Italian Mandolinist in Game of Hearts: The Life of Carlos Curti

-BOYES HOT SPRINGS, CA — Sheri Mignano Crawford, the author of several prominent books on Italian and Italian American Music has announced the release of Game of Hearts: The Life of Carlos Curti, now available for purchase on amazon.com.
+BOYES HOT SPRINGS, CA — Sheri Mignano Crawford, the author of several prominent books on Italian and Italian American Music has announced the release of Game of Hearts: The Life of Carlos Curti, now available for purchase on amazon.

 Available as a download from amazon for Kindle for $7.99, a print version is planned for the near future and will retail for $22.95.